apache/jena-site/source/documentation/rdf-star/__index.md

 ## Model API

-RDF-star embedded triples are treated as `Resource` to preserve the typed Model API.
+RDF-star quoted triples are treated as `Resource` to preserve the typed Model API.
 They occur in the subject and object positions.

-A `Resource` contains a `Statement` object if the underlying RDF term is an RDF-star embedded triple.
+A `Resource` contains a `Statement` object if the underlying RDF term is an RDF-star quoted triple.

 New methods include:

 * `Statement  Resource.getStatement()`
 * `Resource  Model.createResource(Statement)`
 * `Resource  ResourceFactory.createStatement`

+## Reification

+`org.apache.jena.system.RDFStar` provides functions to translate RDF-star into RDF reification, and translate it back again to RDF-star.

+Translating back to RDF-star relies on the consistency constraint that there is only one reification for each unique quoted triple term.